 Dr. Hammel has been affiliated with the John F. Kennedy Center for the Arts for several years and has presented multiple workshops for arts educators and arts administrators through this association.
-She was a member of the Kennedy Center National Forum: Examining the Intersection of Arts Education and Special Education.
-In 2013, she served on the planning committee for their annual national conference.
+She has been a “Thought Leader” for the Kennedy Center National Forum: Examining the Intersection of Arts Education and Special Education since 2012, and serves on the planning committee for their annual national conference.

 Dr. Hammel serves in many concurrent state and national professional leadership positions.
 Over the past 20 years, Dr. Hammel has built the Students with Special Needs section of the Virginia Music Educators Association into one of the strongest in the country.
 Attendance at her annual conference sessions has increased tenfold over this time, and teachers and administrators from across the state reach out to her for help and guidance.
 As the chair of the first-ever National Association for Music EducationTask Force on Students with Special Needs, Dr. Hammel spearheaded a two-day pre-conference bringing together speakers, clinicians, and students that represent the most current best-practice teaching techniques.
 She is currently overseeing the publication of a special edition of the Music Educators Journal devoted to students with special needs.